voxel51/fiftyone/docs/source/integrations/qdrant.rst

 --------------------------------------

-You can retrieve the embeddings from a Qdrant index using the `get_embeddings()` method.
+You can retrieve the embeddings from a Qdrant index using the :meth:`get_embeddings() fiftyone.brain.internal.core.qdrant.QdrantSimilarityIndex.get_embeddings` method.
 This can be applied to an entire dataset, or a view into a dataset:

 .. code:: python
     :linenos: